datahappy1/sudoku/README.md

 2) Set PYTHONPATH , from Windows CMD for example `set PYTHONPATH=%PYTHONPATH%;C:\sudoku`
 3) Pytest can be used to make sure you're working on a healthy codebase.
-You can install the `Pytest` package from requirements.txt using the command `pip install -r requirements.txt` Currently there are 6 functional tests in the repo, all 3 levels of sudoku generator function calls and all 3 levels of sudoku solvers are getting evaluated.
+You can install the `Pytest` package from requirements.txt using the command `pip install -r requirements.txt` There are functional tests in the `/tests` folder, that can be used for running sudoku solver on 10 sudoku puzzles of all complexity levels and a sudoku generator generating easy, medium and hard level puzzles.

 *It is highly recommended to setup and activate `pipenv` or `virtualenv`